 Email is temporary and cheap, whereas snail mail has a presence that feels more valuable.
 Consumers report that direct mail feels more personal as well.
 Small Business Trends found that 70% of survey respondents said that they prefer direct mailers to email because of the emotional connection they feel receiving something physical in the mail.
 This direct mail statistic demonstrates that there's a strong demand for personalized communications.

 When we look at the direct mail response rate, it turns out that there's good science behind these results.
 Several studies have looked at direct mail’s successes and found that it aligns with what we know about human psychology and behavior.

 It turns out we have good reason to trust direct mail’s ability to convert prospects into sales.
 A study carried out by the U.S. Postal Service and the Center for Neural Decision Making at Temple University’s Fox School of Business made some startling discoveries.

 They used eye-tracking, biometrics, and fMRI scans to track participants’ engagement with various advertising forms.
 They found that consumers spent more time reviewing direct mail and other print advertisements compared to their digital brethren.
-People’s emotional engagement goes up dramatically when viewing direct mail as well.
+Emotional engagement among direct mail recipients climbs dramatically when viewing direct mail as well.